aristanetworks/avd/docs/warn-eos-cli-config-keys-usage-in-eos-designs.md

 using `eos_cli_config_gen` variables within `eos_designs`.
 However the direct usage of `eos_cli_config_gen` variables still works.

 !!! note
-    Only top-level keys from the `eos_cli_config_gen` schema are detected and warned about.
-Nested keys within `eos_designs` data structures are not affected by this validation.
+    Only top-level keys from the EOS Config inputs are detected and warned about.
+Nested keys within AVD Design data models are not affected by this validation.

 ## Changes